-* Originally named the Self-Directed Learning Model, the ICT has been developed over the last 40 years and validated through longitudinal studies on individual change in theory, application, and neuroscience.
+* Originally named the Self-Directed Learning Model, the Intentional Change Theory has been developed over the last 40 years and validated through longitudinal studies on individual change in theory, application, and neuroscience.
 The theory was synthesized in 2006 by Richard Boyatizs at Case Western Reserve University and has been the subject of, and cited by, hundreds of research studies and scholarly articles.

 Putting it all together